-1. Persons perceived to be opposing the government
+2.1 Persons perceived to be opposing the government

-This profile refers to different groups viewed by the government as opposition, such as members of antigovernment groups, political opposition activists and protesters, and civilians originating from areas associated with opposition to the government.
-For information about other profiles, which may be relevant see Persons who evaded or deserted military service; Journalists, other media professionals and citizen journalists; Human rights activists; and Doctors, other medical professionals and civil defence volunteers.
+This profile refers to different groups viewed by the government as opposition, such as members of anti-government groups, political opposition activists and protesters, and civilians originating from areas associated with opposition to the government.
+For information about other profiles, which may be relevant see Persons who evaded or deserted military service; Journalists, other media professionals and civil defence volunteers.